hbc/GABE_course/lessons/Ensembl-handson.md

 ### BioMart
-#### Web interface

-The BioMart tool for data mining the Ensembl database is easy to use and requires three steps:
+The BioMart web tool for data mining the Ensembl database is easy to use and requires three steps:

 - **Choose a dataset.** The dropdown menu allows you to choose from the Ensembl Gene, Ensembl Variation, Ensembl Regulation, and Vega databases.
 You will then be able to choose your species of interest.
-- **Select your filters or inputs.** You can restrict your query using various criteria, such as genomic region, specific genes, particular variants, etc.
+- **Select your "filters" or inputs.** You can restrict your query using various criteria, such as genomic region, specific genes, particular variants, etc.
-- **Choose the attributes to output.** You have a wide range of attributes that you can choose your query to output, such as features, structures, and sequence information.
+- **Choose the "attributes" or specific information to output.** You have a wide range of attributes that you can choose your query to output, such as features, structures, and sequence information.

 ![biomart_homepage](../img/biomart_query.png)